stencila/website/content/blog/2020-08-27-welcome-to-a-new-era-of-reproducible-publishing/index.md

 ---
 title: Welcome to a new ERA of reproducible publishing
-slug: New open-source technology lets eLife authors publish Executable Research Articles that treat live code and data as first-class citizens.
+slug: Article from eLife Labs
-author: Emmy Tsang and Giuliano Maciocci from eLife
+author: "Emmy Tsang and Giuliano Maciocci "
 date: 2020-08-27T01:15:06.904Z
 image: elife-logo.png
 abstract: New open-source technology lets eLife authors publish Executable